Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 end

-From the individual functions of this example, you can learn about opening files, working with XML data, and generating JSON-based documents.
-This example also demonstrates the strong technical computing capabilities of Engee, available in conjunction with model-driven design tools.
+From the individual functions of this example, you can learn ideas about opening files, working with data in XML format, and generating documents based on JSON.
+This example also demonstrates the strong capabilities of Engee in terms of organizing technical computing available in conjunction with model-oriented design tools.